kilton/darcyai-sdk/README.md

 If you haven't already become familiar with the Darcy AI platform terminology, check out this [Terminology Guide](./TERMINOLOGY.md) to get up to speed quickly.

-The best way to get started with Darcy is to see her in action.
+The best way to get started with Darcy is to see it in action.
 Start by trying out the Darcy AI Explorer application in the [Darcy Explorer Guide](./DARCY_EXPLORER.md).

 When you are ready to create, you can launch your Darcy AI developer journey with the [Getting Started Guide](./GETTING_STARTED.md).